jhonsen/DataEngineeringProjects/README.md

 # Data Engineering Projects

-This is a repository of my Data Engineering portfolio, which includes _current_ Udacity nanodegree projects and (future) personal projects.
+This is a repository of my Data Engineering portfolio, which includes Udacity nanodegree projects and other personal interests.